cadenlin21/Tetris/README.md

 Instructions to play:

 1. Download and unzip the zip file.
-2. Open the files and compile the code, either through an IDE or the command line.
+2. Open the project and compile the code, either through an IDE or the command line.
 3. Run Tetris.java and enjoy!
 Controls are standard Tetris controls.